The Importance Of Cybersecurity In The Healthcare Sector

-Security program vendors are also using big data to analyze information about cyber attacks (e.g. identifying any known threats and patterns that indicate malicious activities).
+Security program vendors are also using big data to analyze information about past cyber attacks (e.g. identifying any known threats and patterns that indicate malicious activities).
 Other advanced technologies like AI and machine learning are also being used to detect new and unknown strategies cyber attackers are using today.
 All these things are inescapable and unavoidable now because of how reliant we’ve become on technology.
 Securing information is a process that will continue evolving in the future.
 One thing that must change though is the fact that while most organizations have money to spend in this arena, only about 70% of them have an alternate course of action set up for preventing cyber attacks.
 Even the 30% who have these plans have trained specialists who can deploy the measures.

 Population Is Growing Fast So Efficient Care Is Key